apache/infrastructure-website/content/pages/vm-for-project.md

 <h3 id="deploy">Deploying the virtual machine<a class="headerlink" href="#deploy" title="Permanent link">&para;</a></h3>

 Infra may ask questions to clarify the request.
-When all is clear, we will create the vm according to specifications, install the OS and the mandatory standard (Infra) applications.
+When all is clear, we will create the VM according to specifications, install the OS and the mandatory standard (Infra) applications.
 The mandatory application guarantee a level of security and provide ssh access common to all vms.

-Once we have tested the vm, we will ask a project maintainer to do ssh to the vm.
+Once we have tested the VM, we will ask a project maintainer to do ssh to the VM.

 <h3 id="maintain">Project maintainers<a class="headerlink" href="#maintain" title="Permanent link">&para;</a></h3>

-The project maintainers are responsible for maintaining the vm.
-Infra will normally not maintain the vm, but will check on security from time to time.
+The project maintainers are responsible for maintaining the VM.
+Infra will normally not maintain the VM, but will check on security from time to time.

-Each project maintainer needs to have ssh keys uploaded to `id.a.o` before requesting the vm.
-Maintainers use the ssh keys stored in LDAP to log in to the vm.
+Each project maintainer needs to have ssh keys uploaded to `id.a.o` before requesting the VM.
+Maintainers use the ssh keys stored in LDAP to log in to the VM.

-When the vm is created, each maintainer gets karma to access the vm (ldap add host to userid).
+When the VM is created, each maintainer gets karma to access the VM (ldap add host to userid).
 Once that has been tested, it is time to get sudo karma if it is required.

 To prepare for sudo karma follow the <a href="https://reference.apache.org/committer/opie" target="_blank">OPIE guidelines</a>.